 The 2020 Africa-France Summit for sustainable cities and regions

-The 28th Africa-France Summit, in its new format, will be an important event for politics, the economy, sports and culture.
+The 28th Africa-France Summit, with a new format, will be an important event for politics, the economy, sports and culture.

-The French President, Emmanuel Macron, announced that its central theme would be sustainable cities and regions.
-The cities of the future should not only offer essential infrastructure and services for residents, but also be safe, fit to live in and appealing, particularly for young people.
+French President Emmanuel Macron announced that its central theme would be sustainable cities and regions.
+The cities of the future should not only offer essential infrastructure and services for residents; they should also be safe, fit to live in and appealing, particularly for young people.

-The subjects of transport infrastructure, waste processing, environmentally friendly agriculture and access to healthcare, education, culture and sport will all be addressed.
+The issues of transport infrastructure, waste processing, environmentally friendly agriculture and access to healthcare, education, culture and sport will all be addressed.

-Held in Bordeaux, this Summit will stand out both due to its new format and the high number of visitors.
-From 4 to 6 June 2020, Emmanuel Macron will welcome leaders from all over Africa, along with their ministerial delegations and mayors, local authorities, businesses and civil society organisations from France and Africa.
+Taking place in Bordeaux, this Summit will stand out both due to its new format and the high number of visitors.
+From 4 to 6 June 2020, Emmanuel Macron will welcome leaders from all over Africa, along with their ministerial delegations and mayors, local authorities, businesses and civil society organizations from France and Africa.
 It will also kick off Africa 2020, the Season of African Cultures in France, which will run from June to December.

-The 2020 Africa-France Summit is an opportunity to bring together stakeholders from institutions (French and African heads of state and government), the public sector (relevant ministries, mayors, governors and heads of regional councils, government agencies, international and regional organisations) and financial institutions (banks, insurance firms, investment funds, foundations and multilateral, regional and bilateral funds), private companies (start-ups, SMEs and major groups) and stakeholders from civil society (non-profit organisations for young people, women and disadvantaged neighbourhoods, NGOs, unions, federations, cooperatives and professional associations).
+The 2020 Africa-France Summit is an opportunity to bring together stakeholders from institutions (French and African Heads of State and Government), the public sector (relevant ministries, mayors, governors and heads of regional councils, government agencies, international and regional organizations) and financial institutions (banks, insurance firms, investment funds, foundations and multilateral, regional and bilateral funds), private companies (start-ups, SMEs and major groups) and stakeholders from civil society (non-profit organizations for young people, women and disadvantaged neighbourhoods, NGOs, unions, federations, cooperatives and professional associations).

-In her role as Secretary General of the 2020 Africa-France Summit, Ambassador Stéphanie Rivoal aims to celebrate the concrete actions taken by African and French stakeholders in their cities and regions.
-As Africa’s economy and population grow, the issues that arise as a result of urbanisation — which should be sustainable — become increasingly urgent.
+As Secretary-General of the 2020 Africa-France Summit, Ambassador Stéphanie Rivoal aims to celebrate the tangible action carried out by African and French stakeholders in their cities and regions.
+As Africa’s economy and population grow, the issues that arise as a result of urbanization — which should be sustainable — are becoming increasingly urgent.